Georgia State Law encourages student involvement in both pro bono and public service through the Pro Bono & Public

 The Center for Access to Justice’s award-winning Pro Bono Program connects students with legal volunteer opportunities to address the legal needs of people of limited means.
 Working under attorney supervision, Georgia State Law students are enhancing the capacity of law and legal institutions to do justice.

-The GSU Pro Bono Project Bank is your one-stop shop for all current pro bono opportunities!
-This spreadsheet will include one-time legal research projects for various legal organizations, recurring remote volunteer “shifts” for Atlanta Legal Aid and Atlanta Volunteer Lawyers Foundation, and other pro bono opportunities that become available throughout the semester.
+The GSU Pro Bono Program’s offerings are available to current GSU Law students through Track It Forward.
+Law students should sign up for an account to view available projects and sign up for a variety of opportunities, including one-time legal research projects for various legal organizations, recurring remote volunteer “shifts” for Atlanta Legal Aid and Atlanta Volunteer Lawyers Foundation, and other pro bono opportunities that become available throughout the semester.

 Questions?
 Email [email protected]